Cloudflare Digicert DCV

 1Should I let Cloudflare Digicert DCV through?

 In most cases, yes.
-Useful to be visible in SEO tooling, but volume can be heavy.
-Rate-limit to keep the load manageable.
+Internal infrastructure traffic.
+Blocking can break CDN routing and monitoring.
 If volume gets noisy, rate-limit it before you block it outright.

 Does blocking Cloudflare Digicert DCV affect my Google rankings?